Formal name: Philodendron cordatum

 Family: Araceae, an epiphytic and epilithic species of Philodendron.

-Temperature: best if kept between 60 and 80 F. (16-27 C.) This plants growth will be stunted if the temperature drops below 55F.
+Temperature: Best if kept between 60 and 80 F. (16-27 C.) Growth will be stunted if the temperature drops below 55F.

 Read more about propagation, fertilization and additional care on the sites below.